Silk (SILK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Silk Historical Price

-According to the latest data gathered on Silk live price page, the current price of Silk is 1.34USD.
-The circulating supply of Silk(SILK) is 1.57M SILK , giving it a market capitalization of $2.09M.
+According to the latest data gathered on Silk live price page, the current price of Silk is 1.35USD.
+The circulating supply of Silk(SILK) is 1.60M SILK , giving it a market capitalization of $2.15M.

 The Silk Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SILK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.